Old City Seaport Festival Partners and Sponsors

 The Old City Seaport Festival will have something for everyone: a live pirate battle, day sails on tall ships, live music and roving performers; a Pirate Lair of kids’ activities; craft vendors;a beer garden; and boats on land and filling the marina!
 Tall Ship festivals typically draw thousands of visitors and we expect approximately 5,000 to 8,000 people to visit over the course of the weekend, energizing the Delaware River waterfront and Old City and connecting Philadelphia to its maritime heritage.
 The Seaport Museum is proud to have several media partners including Philadelphia Weekly, and is working with tourism marketing organizations throughout the area to get the word out about this exciting event that Philadelphians look forward to each year.

-For more information about sponsorship packages and opportunities, contact email@example.com.
+For sponsorship packages and opportunities, contact email@example.com.

 About our partners: